-This is my special for the day of Romance that we name as Valentine’s Day, Death by Chocolate Cake.
+This is my special Death by Chocolate Cake for the day to Romance.
 Valentine’s Day used to be extremely popular among youngsters, but now it’s all over.
-People exchange gifts, flowers, cards, and chocolates on Valentine’s Day.
+People exchange gifts, flowers, cards, and chocolates on Valentine’s Day

 Death by Chocolate Cake

-When I made this chocolate cake for my Valentine, he was overwhelmed with the amount of chocolate in the cake.
+When I made this chocolate cake for my valentine, he was overwhelmed with the amount of chocolate in the cake.
 Sarcastically he said, that I would die one day because of chocolate.
-I happily respondedIf death is inevitable, let it be death by chocolate Click To Tweet
+I happily responded:

 Let’s make Death by Chocolate Cake

 To get smooth ganache, you can whisk it with electric whisker for 2 minutes.
-Transfer this ganache to a bowl and let it rest.
+Transfer this ganache into a bowl and let it rest.
 With time it will thicken.

 For that, beat two eggs in a large mixing bowl.
 Get creamy froth from the eggs.
 Now add sugar, vanilla essence, and oil.
 Continue to whisk until sugar dissolves.